Tree ring counting to date old fruit trees.

-We know fruit trees can live to considerable ages and the link on the Home Page (the second oldest apple tree) goes into detail about this.
-In pursuit of the oldest trees, and pushing the dates further back, we thought it might be helpful to fellow enthusiasts to record our experiences of tree ring counting and offer a few tips.
+We know fruit trees can live to considerable ages and other articles on this website go into detail about the potential age of trees.
+In pursuit of the oldest trees, and to push the dates further back, we thought it might be helpful to fellow enthusiasts to record our experiences of tree ring counting and offer a few tips.

 The trouble with dating old fruit trees, particularly apples, is that they tend to go hollow in old age, partially or wholly losing the ring evidence.
-Carbon dating is not possible because the timescale is too narrow for accuracy over a few centuries.
+Carbon dating is not possible because the timescale is too narrow for accuracy over recent centuries and it only becomes accurate for wood formed before the latter part of the 17th century.
 But when the trunk is largely intact and the tree has come down or died, the use of ring counting is a relatively simple, inexpensive and accurate method to date a tree.
-Core sampling can be very effective if the tree is still standing and living, but does come at a cost with the need for professional sampling and counting.
+Core sampling can be very effective, if the tree is still standing and living, but does come at a cost with the need for professional sampling and counting.
 Though it should not damage the tree if competently done, there is always the worry for an owner that it might.

-We should say at this point that we most definitely do not recommend cutting down living trees, even if very decrepit, and even if the tree has fallen over it can still be encouraged to re-root and re-grow, by mounding soil around the fallen trunk.
+We should say at this point that we most definitely do not recommend cutting down living trees, even if very decrepit.
+Even when a fruit tree has fallen over it can still be encouraged to re-root and re-grow, by mounding soil around the fallen trunk.
+Apples, particularly, keep moisture and life, even when detached from their roots, and grafts can be taken to produce new trees, so please don't be over-eager.
 If it is truly dead and not hollow – why not have a go at counting the rings?

-Being hollow up high does not necessarily mean it will be hollow low own, but it often is.
+Being hollow up high does not necessarily mean the trunk will be hollow low down, but it often is.
 There can also be pockets of decay within the trunk and soft spongy areas, usually the result of water getting in from hollow branches above.
-The photograph below has both of these impediments and also areas of discoloration that can reduce the visibility of rings.
+Photographs below show both of these impediments and also areas of discoloration that can reduce the visibility of rings.
 Nevertheless, with the right approach, the rings can often be counted.

 If it is not stating the obvious, a ring corresponds with one year’s growth of the tree, the outermost being the most recent.
+Do not include the bark which can, on occasion, also reveal tightly packed rings.
 When growth conditions are good, with enough moisture, light and warmth, the rings will be wide.
 In lean years the rings can be very close, and easily missed without the aid of a magnifying glass.
-Dendrochronologists can glean sophisticated climatic data from such rings and can then use the sequences of ring spacing to date fragments of wood.
-Although we do not believe anyone has yet done this with apples, it may well be possible to date an apple from the inner trunk if this remains intact and the rest is lost.
+Dendrochronologists and meteorologists can glean sophisticated climatic data from such variations in sequences of rings and can then use the sequences of ring spacing to date fragments of old wood.
+Although we do not believe anyone has yet done this with apples or other fruit trees, it might well be possible to date a tree from the inner trunk if this remains intact and the rest is lost.

 The first tip is to cut the section of trunk as cleanly and flatly as possible.
-Usually a chain saw would be used and it will save a lot of time later if the cut is level, even and as smooth as possible.
+Usually a chain saw would be used and it will save a lot of time later if the cut is as level, even and smooth as possible.
 The section will need to be sanded finely and a rough uneven cut will need a lot of sanding and will make the use of a flat sanding machine difficult if the face is uneven.
+A sharp hand saw would be better, but a lot more work.

-The third stage is the sanding and since this would be a very long and arduous job by hand (unless the section has been cut with a very fine toothed saw) you should use an electric sander.
-We suspect that an electric plane would do the job equally well, if not better.
-Initially you may not be able to see the rings at all, before sanding.
+The third stage is the sanding.
+If you have an electric plane, then you can save a lot of time, but use it on a very shallow setting.
+It can be a long and arduous job sanding by hand (unless the section has been cut with a very fine toothed saw) and you might prefer to use an electric sander.
+Having tried both methods, we think hand sanding is better, unless you have a powerful professional sander.
+If you plan your route across the section of wood for the ring counting avoiding any soft or decayed areas, you will often find that a relatively small part of the section actually needs sanding.
+Initially you might not be able to see the rings at all, before sanding.
 You will know when you have sanded enough and the rings are fully revealed.
 You should then dust off the surface and wipe it thoroughly with a wet cloth, several times.
-Leave to dry!
+Leave it to dry!
 Do not be temped to use oils to bring the rings out.
-It doesn’t really work.
+It doesn’t really work and you would then have to sand all over again.

 We have found the best way to avoid losing count is to use dressmakers’ pins.
 Counting from the centre outwards, put a pin into a ring at every ten, then count up the pins at the end.